HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/transport/concentration-transport.rst

 Concentration transport answers questions about species movement, dispersive spreading, input concentration, and decay after flow has been solved.

+Read this family as:

+1. common transport dependency rules in :doc:`common-concepts`,
+2. concentration-family structure in :doc:`concentration-transport/index`,
+3. backend-specific pages for :doc:`concentration-transport/mt3dms` and
+   :doc:`concentration-transport/modflow6gwt`.

 Current Solvers
 ---------------